hmcts/delete_testing/docs/index.md

      environment:
        FAVOURITE_FRUIT: plum
    ```
-1. Update code to reference environment variable in `RootController.java` the file is in `src/main/java/uk/gov/hmcts/reform/<Component>/controllers/`.
+1. Update the code to reference the new environment variable in `RootController.java` the file is in `src/main/java/uk/gov/hmcts/reform/<Component>/controllers/`.

    ```java
     public ResponseEntity<String> welcome() {